nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `list event` followed by `delete event 2` deletes the 2nd event in the address book.
+- `list event` followed by `delete event 2` deletes the 2nd event in the TalentHub.
 - `find event Oscars` followed by `delete event 1` deletes the 1st event in the results of the `find event` command.

 <figure style="text-align: center;">